beetrootpaul/beetpx/README.md

   - on keyboard: `.`

-To check if your controls work as expected, go to `examples/input-tester`, then run `npm install`, then `npm start` and test your controllers in an opened browser tab.
+To check if your controls work as expected, go to `examples/input-tester`, then run `npm install`, then `npm start` and test your controllers in an automatically opened browser tab.

 ## API Documentation